-Rani Laxmibai, Uda Devi, Sarojni Naidu, and many more freedom fighters fought against British soldiers and played a crucial role in the struggle for freedom to make India Independent.
+Rani Laxmibai, Uda Devi, Sarojini Naidu, and many more freedom fighters fought against British soldiers and played a crucial role in the struggle for freedom to make India Independent.

 These women’s tenacity and fortitude in the face of difficulty, their bravery in facing death, and their intense love and devotion to their motherland all serve the same purpose: to pique our curiosity and inspire us to work toward a better world.

-- 15 Unknown Female Freedom Fighters Of India
+- 15 Unknown Female Freedom Fighters in India

 - Some More Unsung Women Freedom Fighters

 - Who is referred to as “Gandhi Buri?”

 - Who were some of the unknown female freedom fighters of India?

 - What was the contribution of Kadambini Ganguly to India’s freedom struggle?

 - Who was Pritilata Waddedar and what was her contribution to the freedom struggle?